EnAccess/micropowermanager/docs/README.md

 make html
 ```

-the rendered output will appear in `build`.
+the rendered output will appear in `build/html`.